 We generate revenue primarily from the sale of finished products to customers, whereby each product unit represents a single performance obligation.
 We recognize revenue from product sales when the customer has obtained control of the products, which is either at point of sale or delivery to the customer, depending upon the specific terms and conditions of the arrangement, or at the point of sale for our retail store sales.
 We provide no warranty on product sold.
 Product warranty is provided by the manufacturers.
 For certain product offerings such as child-resistant packaging, closed-system vaporization solutions and custom-branded retail products, we may receive a deposit from the customer (generally 25% - 50% of the total order cost, but the amount can vary by customer contract) when an order is placed by a customer.
 We typically complete these orders within one to six months from the date of order, depending on the complexity of the customization and the size of the order, but the completion timeline can vary by product type and terms of sales with each customer.
-See "Note 8-Supplemental Financial Statement Information" for a summary of changes to our customer deposits liability balance during the three months ended March 31, 2024 and the year ended December 31, 2023.
+See "Note 8-Supplemental Financial Statement Information" for a summary of changes to our customer deposits liability balance during the nine months ended September 30, 2024 and the year ended December 31, 2023.

 We estimate product returns based on historical experience and record them as a refund liability that reduces the net sales for the period.
 We analyze actual historical returns, current economic trends and changes in order volume when evaluating the adequacy of our sales returns allowance in any reporting period.
-Our liability for returns, which is included within "Accrued expenses and other current liabilities" in our consolidated balance sheets, was approximately \$0.1 million and \$0.1 million as of March 31, 2024 and December 31, 2023, respectively.
+Our liability for returns, which is included within "Accrued expenses and other current liabilities" in our consolidated balance sheet, was approximately \$0.1 million December 31, 2023.
+There were no liabilities related to refunds as of September 30, 2024.